nnul/deck-duel/README.md

 ### Start

 Each player rolls a 6-sided die to determine who has initiative.
-Initiative indicates which player will go first when spending *will*.
-After each round initiative passes to the player who last won the combat phase.
+Initiative indicates which player will go first when spending *will* in the Prep Phase.
+At the end of each turn initiative passes to the player who won the combat phase.

 Shuffle your cards and place them face down in front of you.
 Your opponent is given the option to cut your deck after every reshuffle.
 Players start with 10 health and 3 *will*.